jepstein-eagle/adaptable/packages/adaptable/readme/faqs/look-and-feel-faq.md

 **Can we open Function popups via a keyboard shortcut?**

 Not at present, though we may add this in a future version.
-You can currently access Functions either from the Functions Dropdown, or from a Function Bookmark - both in the Dashboard.
+You can currently access Functions either from the Home Dropdown, or from a Function Bookmark - both in the Dashboard.
 Some Functions additionally have a toolbar to provide easy access to the functionality and avoid needing to use the popup altogether.

 ### Grid Columns